Justice Ruth Bader Ginsburg Treated Again For Cancer

 The radiation therapy, conducted on an outpatient basis, began Aug.
 5, shortly after a localized cancerous tumor was discovered on Ginsburg's pancreas.
 The treatment included the insertion of a stent in Ginsburg's bile duct, according to a statement issued by the court.

 Doctors at Sloan Kettering said further tests showed no evidence of disease elsewhere in the body.
 The treatment comes just months after Ginsburg was operated on for lung cancer last December.
-The 86-year-old justice has battled cancer in various forms over the last 20 years.
+The 86-year-old justice has been treated for cancer in various forms over the past 20 years.

 "Justice Ruth Bader Ginsburg today completed a three-week course of stereotactic ablative radiation therapy at Memorial Sloan Kettering Cancer Center in New York City," a statement from the Supreme Court read.
 "The focused radiation treatment began on August 5 and was administered on an outpatient basis to treat a tumor on her pancreas.
 The abnormality was first detected after a routine blood test in early July, and a biopsy performed on July 31 at Sloan Kettering confirmed a localized malignant tumor.